-The Internet of Things, is the ability of one device to “talk” to another device without needing human interaction.
-Using a combination of sensors and connectivity technology such as Bluetooth, WiFi, cellular networks and others, information regarding people and processes is shared and updated.
+The Internet of Things refers to connected devices that can “talk” to other devices without human interaction.
+Using a combination of sensors and connectivity technology such as Bluetooth, WiFi, cellular networks, and others, information regarding people and processes is shared and updated.

-Combined with other capabilities such as data storage, analytics, visualization tools and security, IoT devices are impacting the way all industries, governments and consumers interact with the physical world.
+Combined with other capabilities such as data storage, analytics, visualization tools, and security, connected devices impact how all industries, governments, and consumers interact with the physical world.

 Chances are you use IoT devices every day and may not even be conscious that it is an IoT device.
 For those that have grown up in the digital world, connectivity and the benefits it provides are often expected in our day-to-day activities.
 But as business usage of connected devices expands, organizations are seeing increased benefits including:

 - Identify use cases and processes right for IoT capabilities

 - Develop proof of concept to illustrate value of new use cases